microsoft/moaw/workshops/serverless-overview/workshop.md

 [az-portal]: https://portal.azure.com

 ## Detect a file upload event
-### Create an Event Grid System Topic manually
+### Create the Event Grid System Topic

-Serverless architecture is all about orienting the design of the overall application around event-driven design.
+Serverless is all about designing the application around event-driven architectures.
 Azure offers several options when it comes to message and event brokering, with the principal following services :
 - Event Grid is a `serverless` eventing backplane that enables event-driven, reactive programming, using the publish-subscribe model.
 - Service Bus is a fully managed enterprise message broker with message queues and publish-subscribe topics.
 - Event Hub is a big data streaming platform and event ingestion service.
 It can receive and process millions of events per second.